BaseMax/BaseMax.Github.io/_posts/2019-02-07-University professors.md

 In any case, this can be generalized to humans.

+Of course, some of them are scholars and have a lot of good activities.
+But beware.
+Do not consult and speak with any person.

 Humans are different
 Some of them work just for their position.
 And some to help and progress others around.